 The ANZANG bioregion includes Australia, New Zealand, Antarctica and the New Guinea region.
 For the purposes of this competition the region of New Guinea is limited to the west by the Wallace Line (the bio-geographical line extending between Bali and Lombok northward through the Makassar Strait between Borneo and Sulawesi).
 To the east the New Guinea region includes the Bismarck and Solomon Archipelagos and islands of the South West Pacific, with its eastern boundary formed by the International Date Line.
 Antarctica includes the Sub-Antarctic Islands, which for the purposes of this competition are those south of the Antarctic Convergence or Antarctic Polar Front.

-Entries will close on Friday 26 February 2016.
+Entries closed on Friday 26 February 2016.
 Full details and terms and conditions are available on the Competition page.